 Accreditation is only achieved after an assessment team of law enforcement/corrections professionals from other agencies around the state and nationally conduct an on-site assessment.
 An on-site assessment entails a review of an agencies policies and procedures for compliance with established standards, physical facilities and documentation that an agency is doing what it says it is.
 For Corrections they also look at safety and emergency procedures, food services, rules and discipline and other subject areas that comprise good correctional practices.

 When did the Monroe County Sheriff's Office obtain accreditation?

 In June of 2002 the Monroe County Sheriff’s Office was awarded the CFA certificate of accreditation for Law Enforcement.
 CFA awarded a certificate of re-accreditation in June of 2003.
 In March 2002 CALEA awarded nation accreditation to the Sheriff’s Office.
-The agency was reaccredited by CALEA in June of 2005 for another three years.
+The agency has continued to be successfully accredited by those agencies since that time.

 CALEA, CFA and FCAC accreditation is awarded for three (3) years.
 At the end of that time the Sheriffs Office will apply for re-accreditation to both commissions.
 We must maintain compliance with established standards and proofs that we are doing what we say were doing over that three year period.

 The next and ongoing step is to maintain the high standards set forth by CALEA, CFA and FCAC to continue to achieve re-accreditation by each governing body prescribed to.

 If you have any further questions please contact any member of the Accreditation Team.
 You may call them, or click on their names below to send them e-mail.